Pavan-1997/Linux-Shell_Basic_Commands/README.md

 - 'sed -n '/INFO/p' app.log'

-  This command uses sed to print lines from the file “app.log” that contain the string “INFO.”
-The -n option suppresses the default output, and /INFO/p instructs sed to print lines matching the pattern “INFO.”
+  (This command uses sed to print lines from the file “app.log” that contain the string “INFO.”
+The -n option suppresses the default output, and /INFO/p instructs sed to print lines matching the pattern “INFO”)

-  sed 's/INFO/LOG/g' app.log
+- `sed 's/INFO/LOG/g' app.log`

-  This command uses sed to globally substitute occurrences of “INFO” with “LOG” in each line of the file “app.log” and prints the modified lines.
+  (This command uses sed to globally substitute occurrences of “INFO” with “LOG” in each line of the file “app.log” and prints the modified lines)